 New housing development shall provide for a mix of housing types that will be informed by the most up to date evidence of housing need.
-Applicants for development of 10 or more dwellings will need to demonstrate how their proposals will meet the housing needs of older households and the need for smaller, lower-cost homes.
+In particular, development proposals for 10 or more dwellings should address the needs of older households and the need for smaller and/or low-cost homes.